Kiwari-Labs/besu-blueprint/README.md

 ### Network Parameter and Configuration

+`mainnet` is stand for production.
+`testnet` is stand develop and staging.

 | Parameter    | Mainnet                                | Testnet                                |
 | ------------ | -------------------------------------- | -------------------------------------- |
 | NETWORK_NAME | `Merit`                                | `Merit Testnet`                        |